ngParty/Cantina/README.md

 ## Getting Started

-To take advantage of Polymer Starter Kit you need to:
+To take advantage of Cantina you need to:

 1. Get a copy of the code.
 2. Install the dependencies if you don't already have them.